emilengler/arti/crates/arti-testing/README.md

 # arti-testing

-Tool for running an Arti client with unusual behavior or limitations.
+`arti-testing`: Tool for running an Arti client with unusual behavior or limitations.

 Example use: